Overview

 Internal Carbon Price

-As an economic incentive for business units and operating entities across the Group’s markets to reduce their emissions, we set up an Internal Carbon Price (ICP) framework in 2021 where operating entities and business units will be charged a penalty for every tonne of Scope 2 GHG emissions that is in excess of their divisional cap.
+As an economic incentive for business units and operating entities across the Group’s markets to reduce their emissions, we set up an Internal Carbon Price (ICP) framework in 2021 where operating entities and business units will be charged a penalty for every tonne of Scope 1 or Scope 2 GHG emissions that is in excess of their divisional cap.
 The ICP was introduced at a country level in 2021.
 It has been rolled out at a divisional level in 2023.

 The objectives of ICP include: